akkTYO/gee-megacourse-learning-log/section-06-export-and-import-geospatial-data/ import-shapefiles/notes.md

 ### Why does `"NAM_0"` work for filtering?

 Shapefile attributes vary depending on the source.
-In this World Bank dataset:
+In this World Bank dataset.

-- The field storing English country names is called `"NAM_0"`, not `"NAME_EN"`.
+The field storing English country names is called `"NAM_0"`, not `"NAME_EN"`.

-Use `.limit(10)` and `print()` to explore the correct property names before filtering.
+Check the correct property names before filtering.

 ### Which file should I upload from the World Bank?